broccolijs/broccoli-persistent-filter/README.md

 ## Persistent Cache

-__Note: This feature is experimental and is only available on Unix based systems.__

 Adding persist flag allows a subclass to persist state across restarts.
 This exists to mitigate the upfront cost of some more expensive transforms on warm boot. __It does not aim to improve incremental build performance, if it does, it should indicate something is wrong with the filter or input filter in question.__

 ### How does it work?